 These discoveries have set me on a path towards exploring more about my ancestry and music at sea.
 Although I'm usually landlocked with my work in classical and popular genres, I hope there will be opportunities for me in the maritime sector.
-We'll see where all roads lead.
 Just to be on this journey is gratifying, the culmination of it all.
-Honoring history through a familial narrative and indulging in this particular interest is truly a gift.
+Honoring history through a familial narrative and indulging in this particular interest is a gift.

 In closing, and in remembrance of the day, I'd like to share a poem written in 1860 by William Whiting which was set to music by John Dykes.
 It was among those hymns included in a service for about a hundred passengers in Titanic's second class dining room on the evening of April 14th.
-Watch its 2012 performance at St. Thomas' Parish Church in Belfast on BBC One's program Songs of Praise to commemorate the centenary of the tragedy.
+This 2012 performance at St. Thomas' Parish Church in Belfast on BBC One's program Songs of Praise commemorated the centenary of the tragedy.

 Eternal Father, strong to save Whose arm hath bound the restless wave Who bidd'st the mighty ocean deep Its own appointed limits keep Oh, hear us when we cry to Thee For those in peril on the sea